nerzh/everscale-client-swift/README.md

 ## Setup TONSDK For iOS

-0. For install Rust and rust dependencies you should to execute the install_rust script from scripts directory
+0. For install Rust and rust dependencies you should download and execute the install_rust.sh script from scripts directory
 ```bash install_rust.sh```
 1.
 ```